jw-astech/scat/README.txt

 perry@owca.gov
 */

+5. Run the init-table-data.sql script

-5. Run the application and click around
+6. Run the application and click around